 You can go through this link which has a list of all the services that you can integrate to automate your organization’s business processes – https://flow.microsoft.com/en-us/connectors/

-There are also pre-defined templates available which a user can utilize to create a workflow.
+There are also pre-defined templates available which a user can utilize to create a workflow in SharePoint.
 You can find the list of all the available templates at this link- https://flow.microsoft.com/en-us/templates/

 At Softweb Solutions, we can create custom workflows as per your business processes with a blank template.
-We have a dedicated team of SharePoint developers and have extensive experience in handling SharePoint related projects for Fortune 500 companies.
+We offer SharePoint workflow automation services and our dedicated team of SharePoint developers has extensive experience in handling SharePoint related projects for Fortune 500 companies.
 Fill out the form on the right side to know more about our SharePoint related services.

 Sanket Pandya is a lead analyst at Softweb Solutions.
 He specializes in SharePoint Services, Office 365 and Microsoft technologies.